percolatestudio/publish-counts/README.md

 });
 ```

-On the client side, once you've subscribed to `'publication'`, you can call `Counts.get('name-of-couter')` to get the value of the counter, reactively.
+On the client side, once you've subscribed to `'publication'`, you can call `Counts.get('name-of-counter')` to get the value of the counter, reactively.

 ### Readiness